bacalhau-project/docs.bacalhau.org/docs/getting-started/workload-onboarding.md

 ### Step 4 - Test Your Container

-Execute the following command to test your docker image locally, changing the environment variables as necessary:
+To test your docker image locally, you'll need to execute the following command, changing the environment variables as necessary:

 ```bash
 export LOCAL_INPUT_DIR=$PWD